ksen93/homework-1/README.md

 The **"1/2 thumb rule"** predicts that the best performance of a Markov Chain Monte Carlo algorithm is for an acceptance ratio of approximately 1/2: half the moves are accepted, and half of them are rejected.
 Download the program markov_pi.py from the coursera website, and modify it so that it computes the acceptance rate.
 You may do a single run for n_trials = 2^12.
 Simply run this program for delta = 0.062, 0.125, 0.25, 0.5, 1.0, 2.0, 4.0.

 * Write down the acceptance rates you find for the different values of delta from, each time, a single run of the modified markov_pi.py.
 The acceptance rates should be between 0 and 1.
-Simply make a table as follows in your answering box.
+Simply **fill in the table bellow**.

 ```
 delta | acceptance rate